OMouta/Jelly/README.md

 - File I/O operations
 - ZIP extraction and cleanup

 The bottleneck is network and disk I/O, not CPU.
-JavaScript is more than fast enough for these tasks and Jelly is still faster than python!
+JavaScript is more than fast enough for these tasks, at least we are using bun.

 ## Contributing